 Section 4 - Fitness for duty

-IMPORTANT: Canadian Railway employees who work in a Safe trains.
+IMPORTANT : Canadian Railway employees who work in a Safe trains.
 Physical and mental fitness is mandatory.
-Impaired per significant incident affecting the health and safety of employees, on this individual's fitness to work in a Safety Critical Positi formance due to a medical condition could result in a the public, property or the environment.
+Impaired performing significant incident affecting the health and safety of employees, on this individual's fitness to work in a Safety Critical Position. ormance due to a medical condition could result in a the public, property or the environment.
 Your opinion

 In your professional opinion, is the examined individual medically fit for duty in a Safety Critical Position?

-Yes No
+Yes 🗌 No 🗌

-Comments:
+Comments :

 Section 5 - Physician statement and information

 This report will be used to make an assessment on this e party service.
-In completing this report, please be thorouregarding any components of this report, call the toll-free n igh and write legibly.
-If you have any questions
+In completing this report, please be thorou regarding any components of this report, call the toll-free n I certify that the information documented in this report is, to gh and write legibly.
+If you have any questions umber listed at the bottom of the first page.

-I certify that the information documented in this report is, to the best of my knowledge, correct.

 Date of examination:

 Signature: Date:

-Name of physician: Please print Family physician Specialist (specify):
+Name of physician: Please print Family physician

 Address: Phone:

 City / Province: Fax:

-Postal Code:
+Postal Code: -